 Decomposition

-The natural breakdown process represents an essential aspect of the ecosystem, allowing organic materials to decompose into simpler substances, providing nutrients to the soil and fostering new plant growth.
+The natural breakdown process represents an essential aspect of the ecosystem, enabling organic materials to break down into simpler substances, contributing nutrients to the soil and supporting new plant growth.
 However, when trees decompose, they can become weak and brittle, posing a risk to property and individuals.
 We have certified arborists who can assess the state of the tree and determine the best course of action, which may include removing the tree, cabling or bracing, or other measures to mitigate any potential hazards such as pruning.
-Acting quickly when dealing with decomposing trees to avoid any potential safety hazards or damage to your property.
+It is important to act quickly when dealing with trees in this state to avoid any potential safety hazards or property damage.

 How Long Do the cut Tree Roots Last?